 Budget shoppers will rejoice at the Acer Aspire E 15 E5-575-33BM that retails on Amazon for around $360.

-The 7th Gen Processor and 4 GB DDR4 Ram makes it one of the best laptops for college students.
+The 7th Gen Processor and 4 GB DDR4 Ram make it one of the best laptops for college students.

 Adding a second 4GB of RAM will improve its multitasking capabilities and may be worth considering if you looking to maximize productivity.

-The 1920 x 1080 resolution display, which is higher than the standard 1366 x 768 display panels we see in this price, has a great composition and makes use of Acer’s Bluelight Shield to protect your eyes from taking the excess strain.
+The 1920 x 1080 resolution display, which is higher than the standard 1366 x 768 display panels we see at this price, has great composition and makes use of Acer’s Bluelight Shield to protect your eyes from taking the excess strain.